WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/Guest_4.md

 * No company is the same and they will all operate differently.
 Even specific teams within a company will likely implement paradigms differently.

 * Job hopping is not a bad thing early on in one’s career.

+* Project shouldn't be a pet.
+Don't get attached to anything.
+Only work with cattle

 ## Difference Between Lecture and Speaker
 *